bestimmaa/transform-feedback-particle-system/README.md

 Make sure you are running the latest (proprietary) drivers for your graphics card for full OpenGL 3.2 support.

+Tested with Ubuntu 12.04 and Nvidia 319 drivers.

 ###Dependencies

 Install dependencies via apt-get